swiss/fedlex-jolux/doc/dates.md

 :class: note
 :name: dateNoLongerInForce
 The property jolux:dateNoLongerInForce denotes the date on which the law stops to have a legal effect.

+Compared to [jolux:dateEndApplicability](#dateEndApplicability) this denotes the first day where the jolux:work is no longer in force.
 :::

 :::{admonition} jolux:dateDocument